Guide to Brexit

 In January 2018, the European Council agreed negotiating directives for transitional arrangements after the UK leaves the EU.
 The period after UK withdrawal is known as the transition period.
 The proposed end date for the transition period in the negotiating directives is 31 December 2020.

 During the transition period the UK will remain under the jurisdiction of the European Court of Justice and stay within the single market and the customs union.
 All EU regulations will continue to apply to the UK, including changes made to these regulations during this period.
 However, the UK will no longer have voting rights in the institutions of the EU.
 During this time the UK can make trade deals with countries outside the EU – although they cannot come into force until 1 January 2021.

 How the negotiations will finish

-There are many matters still to be negotiated between the UK and EU.
-Agreeing a protocol on the border between Ireland and Northern Ireland is foremost amongst these.
+There are many matters still to be negotiated between the UK and the EU.
+Agreeing a protocol on the border between Ireland and Northern Ireland is one of these.

-The negotiations on the withdrawal agreement must be completed by 29 March 2019, two years after the UK gave notice of its intention to leave under Article 50.
+The negotiations on the withdrawal agreement must be completed by 29 March 2019, 2 years after the UK gave notice under Article 50 of its intention to leave the EU.
 At the end of the negotiation period, the proposed withdrawal agreement will be presented to the European Council and the European Parliament.
-Both institutions then vote on the agreement:
+Both institutions will then vote on the agreement:

 - The European Parliament must approve the proposed agreement by a vote of simple majority (where 15 or more member states vote in favour)